openstack/trove/doc/source/user/manage-db-config.rst

    You can change a database's configuration by attaching a configuration group to a database instance.
-You do this by using the :command:`trove configuration-attach` command and passing in the ID of the database instance and the ID of the configuration group.
+You do this by using the :command:`openstack database configuration attach` command and passing in the ID of the database instance and the ID of the configuration group.

    Get the ID of the database instance:

    .. code-block:: console

-      $ trove list
+      $ openstack database instance list

       +-------------+------------------+-----------+-------------------+--------+-----------+------+
       |     id      |       name       | datastore | datastore_version | status | flavor_id | size |